VoiNetwork/voi-swarm/docs/notification-guides/amazon-ses.md

 ## What It Is?

-[Amazon SES](https://aws.amazon.com/ses/) is a cost-effective email service that offers cost-effective email sending, at a cost of $0.10 per 1,000 emails.
+[Amazon SES](https://aws.amazon.com/ses/) is a cost-effective email service that offers email sending, at a cost of $0.10 per 1,000 emails.
 No monthly fees or upfront commitments are required.